 When Mary and another friend of theirs, Dickon, take Colin into the secret garden, he is wowed and impressed.
 They secretly work on restoring the garden.
 When the trio are caught by the gardener, Colin gets so annoyed at being referred to as a cripple, that he rises from his wheelchair to prove a point.
 This marks the beginning of a new view for the young lad.
 The once pessimistic, sad, and ungrateful young boy comes into the garden to train his kegs and enjoy the wonder of nature.
 This was done in secret as the boy planned to surprise his father who he barely saw.

 The story climaxes when Colin’s father; Archibald Craven returns from a trip to see the garden that had been on his mind all the while, and Colin Craven unknowingly runs into his arms to his shock and happiness.

 How does the secret garden affect Mary?

 The garden rouses Mary’s curiosity at first.
-She determines to find it and when she does, she gets affectionate towards it and works to revive it.
-The garden has an extremely positive effect on the sour girl and she soon becomes less sickly, and more friendly.
+She determines to find it, and when she does, she gets affectionate toward it and works to revive it.
+The garden has an extremely positive effect on the sour girl, and she soon becomes less sickly and more friendly.